nodejs/diagnostics/async-context/README.md

     ```TypeScript
     interface ContinuationInvocation {
         invocationID:  number;
-        continuation: Continuation
+        continuation: Continuation;
         readyContext: ContinuationInvocation;
     }
     ```

-  - **Async Call Graph** - A directed acyclic graph that results with the nodes as `Continuations` and `Continuation Invocations`, and edges as `linkingContext` and `readyContext` references.
+  - **Async Call Graph** - A directed acyclic graph comprised of `Continuations` and `Continuation Invocations` instances as nodes, and the `linkingContext` and `readyContext` references as edges.

 ### Continuation Invocation States
 A `Continuation Invocation` can be in a number of states: